mdragon159/Full-GC-Controller/Currnet (Uno) Code/README.md

 # Current (Uno) Code
-Currently
+Something that works so-so

 # Very large thanks to...
-Andrew Brown and his very amazing Gamecube-N64-Controller repo!
+Andrew Brown and his very amazing [Gamecube-N64-Controller repo](https://github.com/brownan/Gamecube-N64-Controller)!

 Saved me a LOT of work.
 I don't know how to stress how much time this repo saved me!
 And it worked absolutely perfectly in every respect as expected for reading from a GC controller (and for writing to the data line pretty much perfectly)!